A Celiac’s Gluten Free Guide to Germany

 • Suzette in central Berlin is known for authentic galettes, crepes and ciders from Brittany, France.
 Sadly the crepes aren’t gluten free, but the 100% buckwheat galette menu is extensive and affordable at 8 euro each.

 • Gluten free schnitzel?
 Yes please.
 At Schnitzelei Mitte, you can try a gluten free version that is safely-prepared for celiacs, and staff knowledgeable about the disease.
-Be sure to confirm no cross contamination, as usual, but readers report that this schnitzeleria (yes I made that word up) was safe and delicious.
+Be sure to confirm no cross-contact, as usual, but readers report that this schnitzeleria (yes I made that word up) was safe and delicious.

 • Another option for schnitzel is Ottenthal, where the menu is annotated for allergens, but the staff is knowledgeable about celiac disease. lergens are marked on the menu but when I said I’m celiacs the waiter offered the gf version of schnitzel (which is why we came), and it was delicious.
 Great!
 Reservations recommended, especially during COVID.